apache/calcite/example/csv/TUTORIAL.md

 * declaring views in a model JSON file;
 * user-defined table using the Table interface;
 * determining the record type of a table;
-* a simple implementation of Table that enumerates all rows directly;
+* a simple implementation of Table, using the ScannableTable interface, that enumerates all rows directly;
+* a more advanced implementation that implements FilterableTable, and can filter out rows according to simple predicates;
-* advanced implementation of Table that translates to relational operators using planner rules.
+* advanced implementation of Table, using TranslatableTable, that translates to relational operators using planner rules.

 ## First queries